lenderpanel

 Recently asked questions about conveyancing in Battersea

-I recently had an offer agreed on an apartment in Battersea.
-My financial adviser recommended their conveyancers.
-I paid an on account payment of £200.
-Soon after, the conveyancing practitioner contacted me embarrassingly acknowledging that they were not on the Yorkshire BS conveyancing panel.
+I recently had an offer accepted on an apartment in Battersea.
+My mortgage broker recommended their conveyancers.
+I paid an on account payment of £175.
+Not long after, the lawyer contacted me embarrassingly acknowledging that they were not on the Bank of Ireland conveyancing panel.
 Am I right in thinking that I should be due a refund?

 Last updated